Danesh-CS-Club/git-lecture/README.md

 **Use Case:**

 See modified, staged, and untracked files.
+Whats staged but not committed?

 ### 2.2 View Changes